 |Security||Security events include authentication, privilege escalation, and more.
 This event type includes logon events, even if operating system logs have rolled.|

 |DNS||[Windows 8.1 or later] DNS request information, including the process path, user, query, response, and the type of operation.|

 The event recorder gathers data from multiple sources into a single, local database on the endpoint.
 Kernel events are gathered from Linux and Windows tools.
 The optional Microsoft Sysmon configuration provides additional information about the executed processes on Windows endpoints.

-Trace is a powerful product on its own; however, when coupled with other Tanium products you can apply the findings from your investigation as you investigate or at any time after.
+Trace is a powerful product on its own; however, when coupled with other Tanium products you can apply the findings from an investigation as you investigate or at any time after.
 The findings from an investigation are essential inputs to short and long-term remediation plans, and they can be developed in parallel to the investigation from the start.

 Trace uses data from Tanium Connect to elaborate on process and driver hash events.
-The source data adds details these events for an at-a-glance reputation status assessment from multiple threat intelligence providers.
+The source data adds details about these events for an at-a-glance reputation status assessment from multiple threat intelligence providers.

 Tanium™ Incident Response

 Trace works with Tanium Incident Response to provide enterprise hunting at scale.
 Use sensors from either solution to search across endpoints by operating system or intrusion lifecycle phase, and for specific types of evidence.
 For example, use the Autorun Program Details sensor to search for all persistent binaries in your environment.
 Some sensors also include common use buttons that fill parameter fields, such as the Trace Executed Processes PowerShell Suspicious Command Line Arguments search on Windows endpoints.
 The results from all endpoints are presented as an actionable Interact grid within Trace.